germany insider facts

 The Philippsruher Allee, the most beautiful boulevard in Hanau, leads from the Westbahnhof (train station west) along the river Main to the palace.

-The Altstädter Markt was the central place of the old town.
+The Altstädter Markt was the central place of the old town (picture on top of this page).
 The beautiful half-timbered house was the town hall of Hanau which recieved Stadtrechte (city rights) in 1303.

 The former town hall is now the Deutsches Goldschmiedehaus (German House of Goldsmiths).
 Go inside to see exhibitons and learn about the gold and silversmiths' art in Germany.
 Goldschmiedehaus is open daily, except Mondays, from 10am to 5 pm.
 Admission is €2.50 for adults.